CodeCabin/wp-google-maps/readme.txt

 == Changelog ==

+= 6.3.20 - 2016-09-27 =
+* Fixed a big that prevented the map from loading in a widget
+* Refactored code used to load the Google Maps API and Script files

 = 6.3.19 - 2016-09-21 =
 * Fixed a bug that caused some maps to not load markers on page load